fengtan/ldap-explorer/README.md

 ### TLS

-TLS options show up if:
+A fieldset **TLS options** shows up if:
-- the connection's protocol is set to `ldaps` ; or
+- The connection's protocol is set to **ldaps** ; or
-- the connection's protocol is set to `ldap` and the checkbox `StartTLS` is checked
+- The connection's protocol is set to **ldap** and the checkbox **StartTLS** is checked

-If your server's certificate is self-signed then you may want to list your root Certificate Authority in the view `Trusted CA Certificates`.
+If your server's certificate is self-signed then you may want to list your root Certificate Authority in the view **Trusted CA Certificates**.

-If your server is multi-homed then you may want to set the connection's `Server Name Indication (SNI)` field to the host being connected to (it should be a host name, not an IP address).
+If your server is multi-homed then you may want to set the connection's **Server Name Indication (SNI)** field to the host being connected to (it should be a host name, not an IP address).
 Leave this field empty if the certificate matches the host name.
 The [opensslutils](https://marketplace.visualstudio.com/items?itemName=ffaraone.opensslutils) extension comes with a handy command to inspect the contents of a certificate, for instance if you need to confirm that the certificate's Common Name (CN) matches the host name.

-As a last resort uncheck `Verify certificate` to skip any certificate verification (not recommended).
+As a last resort uncheck **Verify certificate** to skip any certificate verification (not recommended).

 ![TLS Options](screenshots/tls.png)